-Kelly et al. assessed the fully human antibody REGN3767 radiolabeled with Zr using the bifunctional chelator deferoxamine, which is directed against the lymphocyte-activation gene 3 (LAG-3) (78).
-LAG-3 is an immune checkpoint target expressed by activated T lymphocytes, which reduce T-cell function (79).
-Lag-3-expressing tumor-infiltrating lymphocytes correlate with a large mass volume of malignancies, high proliferation rates, and poor prognosis.
-In vivo, $^{89}\mathrm{Zr}\text{-REGN3767}$ showed high specific uptake in human LAG-3-expressing M38 tumors in immunodeficient mice.
+Kelly et al. assessed the fully human antibody REGN3767 radiolabeled with 89Zr using the bifunctional chelator DFO which is directed against the lymphocyte-activation gene 3 (LAG-3) (78).
+Lag-3 is an immune checkpoint target expressed by activated T lymphocytes, which reduced T cell function (79).
+Lag-3-expressing TILs are correlated with large mass volume of malignancies, high proliferation rates, as well as poor prognosis.
+In vivo, 89Zr-REGN3767 showed high specific uptake in human LAG-3-expressing M38 tumors in immunodeficient mice.
 In addition, LAG-3-positive T cells in the spleen could be detected.

-Overall, these findings support the idea of LAG-3-based PET for the assessment of LAG-3 expression, with the goal of predicting and monitoring response to checkpoint blockade in the future.
+Overall, these findings support the idea of LAG-3-based PET for the assessment of LAG-3 expression, with the goal to predict and monitor response to checkpoint blockade in the future.